mongodb/leafygreen-ui/packages/Popover/README.md

 **Default:** `null`

-Required.
-Ref to the element to which the popover component should be positioned against
+Ref to the element to which the popover component should be positioned relative to.
+If not set, the popover will be positioned relative to its parent.

 ### active